 What is the longest verse in the Bible?

 Esther 8:9 is the Bible’s longest verse.
 It contains a significant amount of text.
-This verse stands out among all others in the scripture.
+This verse stands out among all others in the Scripture.

 DO THE BOOKS OF THE BIBLE GO IN ORDER?